achubaty/achubaty.github.io/_posts/2011-08-07-exploring-population-dynamics-models-using-a-gui-for-r.md

 ### Getting Started

-1. download my <a title="population dynamics modelling gui code" href="/uploads/2011/08/models_GUI_2011-08-07.zip" target="_blank">population dynamics modelling gui code</a>, and unzip the contents
+1. download my [population dynamics modelling gui code](/uploads/2011/08/models_GUI_2011-08-07.zip), and unzip the contents
-1. open R from the models_GUI diectory
+1. open R from the models_GUI directory
 1. load the default workspace (`models_GUI/.Rdata`)
 1. press the up arrow key to recall previous commands saved in the workspace: